TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 specific state that the dynamic launch process leaves the BSP.
 Also, the Secure Launch stub must measure everything that is going to be used as early as possible.
-This stub code and subsequent code must also deal with the specific state that the dynamic launch leaves the APs as well.
+This stub code and subsequent code must also deal with the specific state that the dynamic launch leaves the APs in.

 Design Decisions
 ================